 Resetting Your Password

-Once you have a password reset disk, you can use it easily the next time you forget your password… once you’ve typed the wrong password Windows 8 will show a “Reset password” link below the login box.
+Once you have a password reset disk, you can use it easily the next time you forget your password… once you’ve typed the wrong password Windows 8 or 10 will show a “Reset password” link below the login box.

 At this point you should have your USB already plugged in, so go ahead and hit the Reset password button, this will kick off a wizard, click next to continue.